Things to know before moving to Korea

 Image credit: @handongleadershipschool

 Getting your ARC is easy as the authorities have set up an online booking system to help facilitate the process.
-But do remember to make an appointment early, especially if you’re coming to Korea during peak periods such as the start of a new school semester in February or August.
+But do remember to make an appointment early, especially if you’re coming to Korea during peak periods like the start of a new school semester in February or August.

 While some people have mentioned that you can get away without having one, it’s more convenient if you’re going to stay put in the country for a long period of time, since it enables you to get a monthly phone subscription, internet, and local bank account.